NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Methods

 \subsubsection{Main dialogue generation loop}

 \paragraph{Planning module}

 Typically, a physician's diagnostic process adheres to a logical sequence, which may be outlined as follows~\cite{first2013quality, johnson2003critical, tsichlis2021past}: 1) Eliciting symptoms, such as chest pain, 2) Inquiring about the duration of these symptoms, 3) Obtaining medical history, including personal and familial records, 4) Conducting diagnostic tests, 5) Reaching a conclusion and prescribing appropriate medication.
-Thus, an effective dialogue dataset should accurately reflect the logical sequence of real-world interactions between doctors and patients.
+Thus, an effective dialogue dataset should accurately reflect the logical sequence of real-world interactions between physicians and patients.
 Therefore, before generating dialogues, it is crucial to ensure that the model follows such logic.
-However, we found models often tend to overlook crucial information or create hallucinations, or often messily skip content that should logically be in the first half of the dialogue and go to generating first with content that should logically appear later.
-This is often caused by the language model lacking sufficient medical knowledge~\cite{sung2021can, yao2022extracting, yao2022context}.
+However, we found models often tend to overlook crucial information, create hallucination information, or messily skip content that should logically be in the first half of the dialogue and go to generating first with content that should logically appear later.
+This is often caused by the LLMs lacking sufficient medical knowledge~\cite{dave2023chatgpt} or low-level planning abilities~\cite{valmeekam2023planning}.